hjohns12/gerrymetrics/README.md

 # gerrymetrics

-Repository to calculate four tests to quantify gerrymandering using electoral data.
+Quantify gerrymandering with four tests using electoral data.